Gilwyad/mailnesia.com/markdown-pages/contact.markdown

   ask anonymously but in this case the only way to answer is by publicly making a post on the blog unless you leave an email address to reply to.
-* By email: peter@gilwyad.com - but unfortunately this only works over IPv6 so if your mail bounces try sending from Gmail...

 [AMA]: http://blog.mailnesia.com/ask
 [GH]: https://github.com/Gilwyad/mailnesia.com